Hannah-Moon/48_MERN_Coffeeto_Ethically-Sourced_Transparently_Priced_Coffee/README.md

 - Implement authentication feature to enhance security and user management.
 - Integrate an admin flow for streamlined data entry and management.
 - Keep working on enhancement.
+- Implement a calculator for each cup of coffee's price.